 How to Get Into UCSF Medical School

-This page serves as a high-yield resource for UCSF med school.
+This page serves as a high-yield resource for UCSF Medical School.
 The information from this page is a GOLDEN resource.
 We’ve compiled it from UCSF acceptance rate data, UCSF medical school admissions statistics, , the UCSF med school website, and most importantly, from UCSF med students themselves!
-You will have facts such as admissions statistics, and you’ll get an insider perspective about the curriculum.
+You will have facts such as admissions statistics, and you’ll get an insider perspective about the curriculum and student life.

 Whether you’re comparing medical schools that you have been accepted to, preparing for an interview, or wanting to learn more about UCSF med school, this keep reading!